Signs Your Dog Is Dying

 Anticipatory grief is experienced while your pet is alive.
 This is very common.
 Signs can look different than grief after the loss of a beloved pet, but are still valid.
 Those grieving prior to a pet’s death are deserving of help and are welcome in pet loss communities.9,16

 Sit by your dog in her favorite spot and just be with her.
-Think about the good things in that moment and engage her in any activities that she still enjoys.
+Think about the good things at that moment and engage her in activities that she still enjoys.
 And if you need to cry, cry.

 There are many grief resources such as support groups, counselors, and memorials to treasure your dog’s memory.